 During teeth preparation, your abutment teeth will literally need to be shaped, meaning that they will have to be filed down.
-Don’t worry, local anesthetic will be used for this process, so you won’t feel a thing!
+Don’t worry, a local anaesthetic will be used for this process, so you won’t feel a thing!

-Since the bridge should match the color of your teeth so they look natural, your dentist will also probably take a color sample of your teeth during this time.
+Since the bridge should match the colour of your teeth so they look natural, your dentist will also probably take a color sample of your teeth during this time.